Capital raises $9M for its AI-based ‘capital as a service’ funding platform for startups – TechCrunch

 The idea of applying a new and clever piece of software to fix that is just a good business idea, he added, which has a lot of potential also to extend to offering a range of other financial services to startups.
 “The more software-centric [the solution] is, the more the headroom you have.
 It’s enormous and then it’s just, can they execute?”

-That may have been the question to ask about startups getting funded in genera, but it’s also the big question for Capital, which is not the only one that has identified the opportunity to sit alongside VCs as an alternative for startup funding.
+That may have been the question to ask about startups getting funded in general, but it’s also the big question for Capital, which is not the only one that has identified the opportunity to sit alongside VCs as an alternative for startup funding.
 Others that have also raised money to build their own non-dilutive financing platforms include Clearbanc, which recently tweaked its model specifically to help startups struggling in Covid-19 times with their runway; Lighter Capital; Wayflyer aimed at e-commerce companies; and many more.